-Dealing with stimulation artefacts
+2.8 Dealing with stimulation artefacts

 Sometimes, because of external stimulation, you may end up having some artefacts on top of your recordings.
 For example, in case of optogenetic stimulation, shinning light next to your recording electrode is likely to contaminate the recording.
-The code has a built-in mechanism to deal with those artefacts, in the triggers section of the parameter file.
-In a nutshell, the code will, from a list of stimulation times, compute the average artefact, and substract it automatically to the signal during the filtering procedure.
+Or it could be that those artefacts are simply affecting some portions of your recordings that you would like easily to ignore.
+The code has several built-in mechanisms to deal with those artefacts, in the triggers section of the parameter file.